-Ed Freeman is counsel in the Private Equity team in London and specialises in advising on private equity and M&A transactions.
+Ed Freeman is a partner in the Private Equity team in London and specialises in advising on private equity and M&A transactions.
 Ed advises leading financial sponsors on both domestic and cross-border acquisitions, disposals, equity investments, co-investments, IPOs and other financial sponsor related transactions, in particular in the infrastructure sector.
 Ed also advises on bolt on acquisitions, joint ventures, management incentive arrangements, corporate restructurings and advisory work for private equity portfolio companies.

 Prior to joining Weil, Ed was a senior associate at another leading international law firm.

 - APG Asset Management on the acquisition of a stake in, and joint venture with, SiFi Networks

 - Terra Firma on the sale of Parmaco to Partners Group

 - Her Majesty’s Government as part of a 50/50 consortium with Bharti Global in the consortium's acquisition, in a chapter 11 court-supervised sale process, of OneWeb Global, and a number of subsequent connected matters

 - Polhem Infra on the acquisition of Telia Carrier, the world's largest Internet backbone network, and its investment in the 231MW Skaftåsen onshore wind farm

 - OMERS Infrastructure on a number of syndications

 - Lone Star on the €5.2 billion sale of MBCC Group to Sika AG

 - Montagu Private Equity on its acquisition of ISI Emerging Markets Group